mbforbes/prjpages/README.md

 # prjpages

+_Editor's note: This was my old website!
+My new one has replaced it at http://maxwellforbes.com_

 A website with Node, Jade, SASS and more.

 ![A screenshot of what the website looks like as of April 21, 2014](screenshot.png)